ESP32 Pinout – How to use GPIO pins?

 Automatically Resetting ESP32

 This board has a 3.3V regulator enable pin with a pull-up resistor.
 This pin is connected to a push-button on the ESP32 board.
-Therefore, to automatically restart the board, connected this pin with the ground permanently.
+Therefore, to automatically restart the board, connected this pin to the ground permanently.

 If you liked this tutorial, you may also like to check these tutorials and projects: